YangTaeyoung/hugo-ai-translator/translator/test_result/testing.en.md

 }
 ```

-When you run the above code, you will see the following result:
+When this code is executed, we receive the following output:

 ```shell
 2025/02/11 20:09:51 INFO Recovered from error="This is a panic error"